|Publication Awards | Juror Criteria|

 Publication Award Criteria

-Below are the criteria by which the Publication Jurors (Catalog and Essay) will use to guide them in the selection process.
+Below are the criteria by which the Catalogue/Publication and Article, Essay and Extended Catalogue Entry Jurors use to guide them in the selection process.

 · Is the text